 Pindi Street Food Breakfast of Champions!!
 Nihari + Halwa Puri in Rawalpindi, Pakistan

 With a new day in Pakistan ahead of me, I woke up early to go all-out on an outstanding street food breakfast tour.
-Come with me as I have the ultimate Pindi street food breakfast of champions, including nihari, halwa puri, and much more in Rawalpindi, Pakistan!
+Come with me as I have the ultimate Pindi food street breakfast of champions, including nihari, halwa puri, and much more in Rawalpindi, Pakistan!

-My day started in Rawalpindi, the sister city to Islamabad, with my friend Rashid from Manaky.
 Rawalpindi is only a 15-minute drive from the capital.
 There’s a huge commercial market and bazaar there, but I was going to start with some breakfast at The Refreshment Center!

 I was going to have some nihari, which is a Pakistani beef stew in gravy with bone marrow and brains.
 It’s a little exotic but is one of my favorite Pakistani dishes.
 I’d also have a puri, some halwa, roghni naan, and channa.